jjkeijser/cifs-over-ssh/Win10/Singlehost.md

 ## Introduction

 This tutorial contains screenshots for the English version of Windows 10.
+Please note that in some screenshots references are made to '10.255.255.1'.
+That is because these screenshots are shared with the [Multi-host](Multihost.md) version.

 To be able to mount a Windows share on a single remote host over SSH we will need